- Wireless driver installed on your PC, helps you to connect with your wireless network, and surf the web.

-- Right-click the wireless connection option and click “Properties”.
+- Right-click over the wireless adapter and select Properties.

 - Click the Advanced tab.

-- For Windows 7 or 8, 10: Select Transmit Power, change the value to 5 which is the highest.
+- Select Transmit Power, change the value to 5 which is the highest.

 Note: This procedure above fixes the Intel Wireless 7260 AC driver Wi-Fi issues for the following Intel Wireless adapter models:

 |Intel Centrino Advanced-N + WiMAX 6250||Intel Centrino Wireless-N 2230|